|

 When

-this will happen to a particular person in a particular session is
+this will happen to a particular person in a particular session is simply not

 predictable.
 This is exactly where most of the medical